 a.
 Control of combustion air to maintain adequate temperature for efficient combustion,

 b.
 Containment of the combustion reaction in an enclosed device to provide sufficient residence time and mixing for complete combustion, and

 c.
 Control of the emission of the combustion products.

-145. "Person" means an individual, firm, joint stock company, partnership, association, private or municipal corporation, government or quasi-governmental corporation, state, commission, political subdivision of a state, any interstate body, municipality or the federal government or any agency or subdivision thereof.
+146. "Person" means an individual, firm, joint stock company, partnership, association, private or municipal corporation, government or quasi-governmental corporation, State, commission, political subdivision of a State, any interstate body, municipality or the Federal government or any agency or subdivision thereof.

-146. "Petroleum contaminated soil" means soil that is contaminated from an aboveground or under-ground leak or spill of a petroleum product.
+147. "Petroleum contaminated soil" means soil that is contaminated from an aboveground or underground leak or spill of a petroleum product.
 The soil must be contaminated with only virgin (unused) petroleum products.
 Included in this group are the following products:

 a.
 Unused distillate and residual oil including, but not limited to, gasoline, aviation fuels, kerosene, diesel, and Nos.
 2, 4, and 6 heating oil;

 b.
 Unused crankcase oil, lubricants, hydraulic oils, penetrant oils, tramp oils, quench oils, and other industrial oils.

 148. "pH" means the logarithm of the reciprocal of the hydrogen ion concentration (base ten (10)) and shall be a measure of how acidic (pH less than seven (7)) or basic (pH greater than seven (7)) a material is.
 A pH of seven (7) is considered neutral.